 Head Athletic Trainer / Strength and Conditioning Coach

-Pete Friesen is in his 17th season with the Carolina Hurricanes as the team’s head athletic trainer/strength and conditioning coach and his 34th year as a professional hockey trainer.
-Friesen is a certified strength and conditioning coach, certified as a performance enhancement specialist, corrective exercise specialist and massage therapist, a board-certified sport physical therapist, and is certified in both the United States and Canada as an Athletic Trainer/Therapist.
+Pete Friesen is in his 19th season with the Carolina Hurricanes as the team’s head athletic trainer/strength and conditioning coach and his 35th year as a professional hockey trainer.
+Friesen is a certified strength and conditioning coach, certified as a performance enhancement & corrective exercise specialist and massage therapist, a board-certified Sport & Orthopedic Physical Therapist, and is certified in both the United States and Canada as an Athletic Trainer/Therapist.
 He is also certified as a massage therapist and dry needler.
 He is responsible for the institution of training and dietary standards, preparation of rehabilitation programs and treatment of acute injuries for all Hurricanes players.

 In addition to his work with professional teams, Friesen has been associated with the Canadian Olympic and international programs for the last 30 seasons, including serving as the head trainer for Team Canada’s gold medal-winning team during the 2004 World Championship in the Czech Republic.
 He again served as head trainer for Canada at the 2011 World Championship in Slovakia, and has now been to 10 II HF World Championships.
 Friesen has advised six different Canadian programs including men’s and women’s ice hockey, field hockey, soccer, figure skating, softball, wrestling, gymnastics and volleyball in preparation for their respective tournaments.
 Combining the different elements of each sport, Friesen strives to show athletes various ways of developing elements of their bodies in a true cross-training fashion.
 He also is a medical lecturer at Duke’s School of Physical Therapy in the areas of Sports, Orthopedics and Exercise.

 A graduate of Bemidji State (MN) with bachelor’s degrees in education and physical education, Friesen also earned a master’s degree in sports medicine and physical therapy from the University of Saskatchewan and a doctorate in physical therapy from Arcadia University.
 Prior to joining the Hurricanes, Friesen was the head trainer at both the University of Saskatchewan and then the University of Alberta, and an assistant director for the Glen Sather Sports Medicine Clinic in Edmonton.

 Pete and his wife, Shelley, reside in Knightdale, North Carolina, with their children, Jack, Chad and Taylor.